jaateixeira/ScrapLogGit2Net/README.md

 ```

-## Second, clone a Git repository
+## Second, get the Git logs for scraping

 Obtain the commit logs that will be the main input for ScrapLogGit2Net.
 In this example, they are saved to the tensorFlowGitLog.IN file.
+Note that data scraping is a technique where a computer program extracts data from human-readable output coming from another program.
+In this case ScrapLogGit2Net will extract data coming from git.

 ```
 git log --pretty=format:"==%an;%ae;%ad=="  --name-only > tensorFlowGitLog.IN`
 ```

 If you are lost by this point, time to learn about Git.

 ```
-man git`
+man git
-man git log`
+man git log
 ```

 Congratulations you should have your raw data ready for analysis with ScrapLogGit2Net

 Look at you INPUT data.
-As you can see from the 4 April 2024 sample from TensorFlow, you get time.stamped data on who changed what files.
+As you can see from the following 4 April 2024 sample data from TensorFlow, you get time.stamped data on who changed what files.
 Note that gardner@tensorflow.org is a bot.
 Not a developer that directly commits code.

      A. Unique TensorFlower;gardener@tensorflow.org;Wed Apr 3 22:39:37 2024 -0700
      tensorflow/core/tfrt/saved_model/tests/BUILD